-Most lessors will ask you to complete a rental application form.
+Most lessors will ask you to complete a rental application form, either hard copy or online.

 You should make sure you read and understand what the form says before you sign it.
 Ask the lessor to explain anything you do not understand.